 2022 A Fireside Chat with Stephen Chipman

 On October 4 at 6:00 CDT, join us for an online fireside chat with Mr. Stephen Chipman, former CEO of Grant Thornton US and China, accountant, and consultant.
-He will answer questions from students about international business, leadership, and other pressing topics:
+He will answer questions from students about international business, leadership, and pressing political topics:

 2022 Gift of Adoption Gift Basket Easter Sale